xldenis/Why3-Find/README.md

     $ why3find list        # list all installed packages
     $ why3find query PKG   # details on package PKG

+Packages are installed or uninstalled thanks to the following commands:

+    $ why3find install PKG
+    $ why3find uninstall PKG...

+By default, installation generates a `dune` file at the root directory of the package with all the necessary installation instructions.
+However, it is also possible to install files directly to the `why3find` repository, by using `why3find install --global PKG`, without using any `dune` intermediate file.

 ## Package Development

 A typical Why-3 package project consists of user-edited files